Azure/azure-osconfig/docs/modules.md

 Relation to other settings | None
 Required | Yes

 A MIM can be completely described by lists and tables as described in this section.
-An optional JSON MIM representation (that may also require additional textual description for dependencies between settings, etc) with examples follows in next sections.
+An optional JSON MIM representation (that may also require additional textual description for dependencies between settings, etc.) is also possible.

 ### 3.2.2.
 MIM JSON